huberism/Data-Science-and-Visualizations-in-R/README.md

-# japanhostel
+# Data-Science-and-Visualizations-in-R
-Project for data science class on Japanese hostels
+A repo fo my coding assignments and projects from my data science class